- Greetings are very important in Malaysia and are thought to indicate the respect you will show an individual from then on.

 - Bow the head slightly to greet someone older.
 If in a more formal setting, place the forehead or the tip of the nose on the back of the elder recipient's hand.

-- Older Chinese-Malaysians may lower their gaze out of respect during a greeting.
+- Older Malaysian Chinese may lower their gaze out of respect during a greeting.

 Get a downloadable, printable version that you can read later.